 A compass for the unreachable, entrusted to a “generation that doesn’t know Yamato.”

 After Yamato 2202, which moved to a different world from the original series, Yamato 2205 is expected to have a novel world view.
-The director of 2205 is Kenji Masuda, who is known for works such as Macross Delta.
-As Harutoshi Fukui has already mentioned, Mr. Masuda is exactly the right person for The New Voyage despite not being a member of the Yamato generation.
-We asked Mr. Masuda about his thoughts on Yamato and his passion for 2205.
+The director of 2205 is Kenji Yasuda, who is known for works such as Macross Delta.
+As Harutoshi Fukui has already mentioned, Mr. Yasuda is exactly the right person for The New Voyage despite not being a member of the Yamato generation.
+We asked Mr. Yasuda about his thoughts on Yamato and his passion for 2205.
 (Photos by Shinya Ohira)